yanneckb/dotfiles-bra/.docs/THEME.md

-Here’s an enhanced and polished version of your **theme.md**, adding more structure, context, and details for better clarity and usability:

----

 # 🎨 My Current Theme Setup

 A comprehensive overview of my preferred fonts and color themes across various tools and applications for a consistent and eye-friendly developer environment.